The Hands of Orlac: 90 year review

 “Mysticism and magic, the dark forces to which Germans have always been more than willing to commit themselves, had flourished in the face of death on the battlefields.
 The hecatombs of young men fallen in the flower of their youth seemed to nourish the grim nostalgia of the survivors.
 And the ghosts which had haunted the German Romantics revived, like the shades of Hades after draughts of blood.”

-From a blue-collared film historians perspective, German Expressionism is just as any other film is in regards to filmic depicts of the time in which they were made with symbols, imagery, and themes showing the audience an expression of the directors and/or writers interpretation of some event or trend; however, German Expressionism is, in its own style, heavy-handed in its imagery and symbolic relation to age in which it was made.
-German Expressionist films, such as: The Hands of Orlac, give us the gut wrenching aftereffects of World War I. Consider that in Austria-Hungary alone, where some 1,495,200 soldiers died during the Great War, including 480,000 that would die as prisoners of war.
+From a blue-collared film historians perspective, such as myself, German Expressionism, as it seems to me is just as any other film in regards to depictions of the time in which they were made using symbols, imagery, and themes to show the audience an expression of the directors and/or writers interpretation of some event or trend; however, German Expressionism is, in its own style, heavy-handed in its imagery and symbolic relation to the age in which it was made.
+In effect, German Expressionist films, such as The Hands of Orlac, give us a gut wrenching depiction of the aftereffects of World War I. Consider that in Austria-Hungary alone, some 1,495,200 soldiers died during the Great War, including 480,000 that would die as prisoners of war.
 The Storm of Steel, a phrase coined by German solider, writer, philosopher Ernst Jünger, is considered to be the first mechanized war.
 And according to European historian Eric Brose:

 “[The] ghastly maiming machines of modern war had changed…the streets [of Europe] of 1914, [that were] so full of life and youthful vigor, [into monstrous] defacement’s, [men with] their lips and jaws blown away, feeding tubes inserted where mouths had been, wads of gauze stuffed in nose holes bigger than silver dollars…and piles of amputated body parts.
 [The] survivors among these half-men would somehow have to adjust to civilian life” (Brose, pg.
 77).